CheyTac Intervention

-The CheyTac Intervention also known as the CheyTac M200, is an American bolt-action sniper rifle manufactured by CheyTac USA, which can also be classified as an anti-materiel rifle.
-It is fed by a 7-round detachable single-stack magazine (an optional 5-round magazine is also available).
+The CheyTac Intervention, also known as the CheyTac M200, is an American bolt-action sniper rifle manufactured by CheyTac USA, which can also be classified as an anti-materiel rifle.
+It is fed by a seven-round detachable single-stack magazine (an optional five-round magazine is also available).
 It is specifically chambered in either .408 Chey Tac or .375 Chey Tac ammunition.
 CheyTac Inc. states that the system is capable of delivering sub-MOA accuracy at ranges of up to 2500 yd.
 It is based on the EDM Arms Windrunner.

+The CheyTac M200 Intervention has an overall length of 56 inches and can be shortened to 46.75 inches with the stock collapsed.
+Its weight is 31 lbs without an optic, and it has a 29-inch barrel.
+The rifle is designed for long-range precision, with an effective range of over 2,500 yards.
+It is a well-known weapon for its extreme precision, despite being available for civilian use.
+This has come under intense scrutiny in recent years.

 Design details

 The CheyTac system consists of three major components: